kana-rus/qjila/README.md

 $ qujila sync
 ```

 This outputs migration history as SQL files in `qujila/migrations/`.

-In production, execute these migration files :
+In production environment, execute these migration files :

 ```sh
 $ qujila migrate